Azure/cloud-scale-data-for-devs-guide/docs/change-feed-with-cosmos-db-trigger-function.md

 ---
-title: Azure Cosmos DB Trigger for Azure Functions in Java
+title: Create an Azure Cosmos DB trigger for Azure Functions in Java
-description: Learn about the Azure Cosmos DB Trigger for Azure Functions in Java. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022
+description: Learn how to create an Azure Cosmos DB trigger for Azure Functions in Java. ms.service: cosmos-db ms.topic: reference ms.date: 08/19/2022